ableron/ableron-java/README.md

   * `X-Forwarded-Host`
   * `X-Real-IP`
   * `X-Request-ID`
+* `cacheMaxSizeInBytes`: Maximum size in bytes the fragment cache may have.
+Defaults to `10 MB`

 ### Include Tag
 * Must be closed, i.e. either `<ableron-include ... />` or `<ableron-include ...></ableron-include>`